st10446961/part1/README.md

 users can interact with the chatBot by:
-   -entering their name to start the conversation -users can ask the chatBot questions related to CyberSecurity users recieve feedback based on their input
+   -entering their name to start the conversation -users can ask the chatBot questions related to CyberSecurity
+   - users recieve feedback based on their input
+   - user gets ask their favorite cybersecurity
+   - chatbot shows the conversation history at the end of the conversation

 ## Installation